Guide for residents

 There are too many cars / residents parking?

-You only need to move 8- 10 cars out to have enough space.
-Residents parking does not normally operate on weekends, but leafleting of cars is crucial.
+You only need to move 8-10 cars out to have enough space.
+Residents parking schemes do not normally operate on weekends, certainly not Sundays, but leafleting of cars is crucial.

 Why is holding it in the street best?